cds-snc/url-shortener/adr/2023-02-06-api-architecture.md

 * /version - Which shall return the GIT_SHA of the currently deployed code

-* /healthcheck - Indicating the health of the service - the details of which are intentionally vague

 ## / - POST

 ## /v1/shorten - POST